languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -German:
  	"*Ich kaufe den Hund einen Knochen" (den -> dem), aber:
  	"*Ich kaufe dem Hund." (dem -> den)
- -see if it's feasible to use native AWT library in OOo or configuration dialogs -see if it's feasible to check bitexts (especially looking for false friends), for example for checking translation files in xliff format -see "TODO" / "FIXME" in the source:
+ -see if it's feasible to check bitexts (especially looking for false friends), for example for checking translation files in xliff format -see "TODO" / "FIXME" in the source: